BarfootThompson/vault-unseal/readme.md

 }
 ```

 You can write it to vault with `vault policy-write goldfishapp goldfishapp.hcl` where `goldfishapp.hcl` is the file name with your policy.
-Here is how you can create
+Here is how you can create the requried approle:

 ```
 vault write auth/approle/role/goldfishapp token_ttl=5m token_max_ttl=5m policies=goldfishapp # consider using bound_cidr_list=1.1.1.1